ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

-## Snapshots not displayed for tables or schemas with pipe character
-{: #known_issue55613}

-Snapshots are not displayed in the Time Travel tab when schema names or table names contain the pipe character (`|`).

 ## `WHERE` clause comparison fails for `TIMESTAMP(n)` datatypes when precision greater than 3
 {: #known_issue50717}